stakater-charts/keycloak/README.md

 # chart-keycloak

-This repository contains 1 chart that is used to deploy keycloak to kubernetes.
+This repository contains 3 charts that are used to deploy keycloak to kubernetes.

 - keycloak
+- keycloak-db
+- keycloak-db-storage

 ## Installing